 It is the second most commonly used scientific language.
 With more than 250,000 scientists working in Germany, It is the third largest contributor to research and development and offers research fellowships to scientists from abroad.

 More than one hundred Nobel Prizes have gone to brilliant Germans for accomplishments in Science, namely physics, medicine, chemistry, and other areas.
 No surprise, it is the second-most innovative country in the world.
-Einstein, Kepler, Röntgen, Planck, Virchow are some of the greatest Scientist from German speaking world.
+Einstein, Kepler, Röntgen, Planck, Virchow are some of the greatest Scientist from the German-speaking world.
 Throughout history, their scientists have proven themselves time and again to be great innovators.
 That trend continues today.

 Germans have a dominant Internet presence.
 With 17 million Internet domains, Germany’s top-level country domain .de is the 4th most popular extension after .com, .ru (Russia) and .jp (Japan).